 Get the full points list

-Download this checklist.
+Download our points checklist.
 Ask the Housing Executive which points you've already got and tick these off.
 Then have a look at the other categories of points to see if there are any others you could ask for.

 What happens when a property is ready to offer?